skafos/documentation/tileapp/styling.md

 # Styling Tileapp

-Some basic styling for our app, which we call "Tileapp" can be done in the Skafos Product Recommendations App Dashboard such as selecting a basic set of colors and choosing from a list of fonts.
-However, we allow you to set styles by inserting them into the `head` element of the page.
+Some basic styling for our app, which we call "Tileapp", can be done in the Skafos Product Recommendations App Dashboard such as selecting a basic set of colors and choosing from a list of fonts.
+In addition to that, we allow you to set styles by inserting them into the head element of the page.
 You can completely make it your own using CSS.
 If you are familiar with CSS, you can inspect the page to discover all our styles.

 Here is an overview of the layout and some examples of customization.

-Here is what the default TileApp looks like.
-We will walk through styling examples on how to style this to make it completely your own:
+We will walk through styling examples on how to style this to make it completely your own.
+Here is what the default TileApp looks like:
 ![Default Product Finder](default-product-finder.png)

 ## The Basics